 Pitt researchers are fighting COVID-19 by questioning conventional wisdom and finding new approaches to research, treatment and vaccine development.

-Watch how Pitt researchers pursued preventions and treatments in “Research to Save Lives,” part of the Pitt Perspectives on Navigating a Pandemic series.
+Watch how we are pursuing preventions and treatments in “Research to Save Lives,” part of the Pitt Perspectives on Navigating a Pandemic series.

 In a paper published in the journal Science, a team of bioengineers from the University of Pittsburgh Rehab Neural Engineering Labs describes how adding brain stimulation that evokes tactile sensations makes it easier for the operator to manipulate a brain-controlled robotic arm.

 Pitt Research Spaces